saiteja93/AWS-CSA-Notes-2020/Study Notes/EC2.md

 *   Applications with short term, spiky, or unpredictable workloads that cannot be interrupted.
 *   Applications being developed or tested on EC2 for the first time.

 Reserved: Provides a capacity reservation with a significant discount.
 Contract terms are 1 year or 3 year terms.
+Minimum of 1 year.

 *   Applications with steady state or predictable usage.
 *   Applications that require reserved capacity.